 Likewise, if you don’t get yourself out there and date new people, you won’t find the special one.

-There’s so many different ways to meet people these days, with apps like Tinder and Bumble, so use them to your advantage!
+There are so many different ways to meet people these days, with apps like Tinder and Bumble, so use them to your advantage!
 Go ahead and meet new people.

 Don’t go on dates expecting to find love.
 Go on dates to get to know other people.
 It’s the only way you’ll work out what type of person is right for you.